zwang695/alexa-skills-list/README.md

 *Alexa, ask Metro Tracker for the next orange line to Vienna from Metro Center*

-Get the most recent arrival times, estimated travel time, filter trains by line and direction, and more!
+Get arrival times, alerts and delays, estimated travel time, filter trains by line and direction, and more!
 Set a home station to make things even easier.

 ***